duniter/duniter/doc/Protocol.md

 sigPeriod   | Minimum delay between 2 certifications of a same issuer, in seconds.
-Must be positive or zero. sigStock    | Maximum quantity of active certifications made by member. sigWindow   | Maximum delay a certification can wait before being expired for non-writing. sigValidity | Maximum age of a active signature (in seconds) sigQty      | Minimum quantity of signatures to be part of the WoT idtyWindow  | Maximum delay an identity can wait before being expired for non-writing. msWindow    | Maximum delay a membership can wait before being expired for non-writing.
+Must be positive or zero. sigStock    | Maximum quantity of active certifications made by member. sigWindow   | Maximum delay a certification can wait before being expired for non-writing. sigValidity | Maximum age of an active signature (in seconds) sigQty      | Minimum quantity of signatures to be part of the WoT idtyWindow  | Maximum delay an identity can wait before being expired for non-writing. msWindow    | Maximum delay a membership can wait before being expired for non-writing.